hailid88/nagios_addhost/README.md

 Usage
 ----------
-A user-friendly inerface is provided to users for adding or removing hosts from the system, where the interface is shown as follows:
+A user-friendly interface is provided to users for adding or revising hosts from the system, where the interface is shown as follows:

 ![](https://github.com/hailid88/nagios_addhost/blob/master/web%20interface%20look.png)